Editorial and Publishing Policies of the Journal of Neurosurgery Publishing Group

 Submission of Articles on Sponsored Research to PubMed Central

 Some sponsoring agencies require authors of funded research to submit their peer-reviewed papers to PubMed Central following paper acceptance or publication.
-The JNSPG respects this requirement and asks that affected authors submit only final, published versions of their articles to PubMed Central.
-Authors should state in their submission that the JNSPG has placed an embargo on the paper lasting 6 months after publication.
-After that time, PubMed Central can make the article freely available to the public.
+The JNSPG respects this requirement and asks that only final, published versions of articles be submitted to PubMed Central.
+Upon request, and for a nominal fee, the JNSPG will submit articles to PubMed Central on behalf of authors.
+If authors prefer, they may submit their article themselves including a statement that the JNSPG has placed an embargo on the paper for six months after the date of online publication.

-All financial and in-kind support of studies and/or reporting of studies must be reported by authors.
+All financial and in-kind support of studies and/or reporting of studies must be declared by answering the appropriate fees question within the submission site.
 It is imperative that authors had total access to the study data and complete independence in data analysis and publication of the results.

-To ensure the scientific objectivity of articles appearing in JNSPG journals, we require that all authors, editorial board members, topic editors, editors, and outside reviewers disclose any potential or perceived conflict of interest that may exist regarding manuscripts submitted for review.
-In addition, the JNSPG reserves the right to request a conflict of interest statement from physicians or scientists not listed as authors, who have made a substantial contribution to the work (including a statistician or scientific writer) and are listed in the manuscript’s Appendix or Acknowledgment section.
+All authors must disclose any potential or perceived conflict of interest.
+Each author will be sent an email with a link to the JNSPG conflict of interest and financial disclosure form.
+A completed form is required by each author and will be noted as the source of record when it comes to reporting conflicts of interest within the published paper.
+JNSPG reserves the right to request a conflict-of-interest statement from physicians or scientists who are not listed as authors, but who have made a substantial contribution to the work (including a statistician or scientific writer) and are listed in the manuscript’s Appendix or Acknowledgment section.

-In general, authors of papers accepted by these journals are required to assign, transfer, and convey all rights, title, and interest in their manuscripts and accompanying original tables and figures (photographs, scans, images, sonograms, diagrams, graphs, flow charts, etc.), including copyright ownership, to the American Association of Neurosurgeons in the event that the work is published by the JNSPG.
+Authors of papers accepted by JNSPG journals are required to assign, transfer, and convey all rights, title, and interest in their manuscripts and accompanying original tables and figures (photographs, scans, images, sonograms, diagrams, graphs, flow charts, etc.), including copyright ownership, to the American Association of Neurological Surgeons if the work is published by the JNSPG.

 In return for transfer of copyright, the JNSPG provides a liberal permissions policy to authors who wish to reuse such materials at a later time.
 Authors are allowed to reuse these materials for noncommercial, educational purposes (teaching, peer presentation, and inclusion in authors’ future articles in noncommercial educational publications) without first seeking formal permission from the JNSPG.
 If materials are reused in future articles, the initial JNSPG article must be fully credited.
-For detailed information on when formal permission is required, authors should contact the editorial office.
+For detailed information on when formal permission is required, please visit our Permissions page, or contact the editorial office.

 Exemptions from Copyright Transfer:

-Authors who are employees of the U.S. Federal government are exempt from transferring copyright to the AANS, because their work product is not assigned copyright within U.S. borders.
+Authors who are employees of the U.S. federal government are exempt from transferring copyright to the AANS, because their work is not assigned copyright within U.S. borders.

-Three types of content appearing in journal articles are also exempt from copyright transfer.
-These include original artwork, photographs of prepared cadaver specimens, and short video clips that serve as figures in a written article.
-Persons (artists or authors) or institutions holding copyright on these items may retain copyright and license the work to the AANS so that the figure can be published.
-A form for this purpose is found on each journal’s respective submission site.
+Three types of content appearing in journal articles are also exempt from copyright transfer: original artwork, photographs of prepared cadaveric specimens, and short video clips that accompany a written article.
+Persons (artists or authors) or institutions holding copyrights on these items may retain copyrights and license the work to the AANS so that the figure/video can be published.
+Please note that a completed and signed Original Material License Agreement must be uploaded with the submission.